 Even if you think you’re too busy, try to sneak in a few minutes of exercise.
-Bosscher says a 10-minute walk and some light stretching is better than nothing.
-“Knowing you put in that effort may give you the confidence to stay on track and make healthier choices at the party,” she says.
+Bosscher said a 10-minute walk and some light stretching is better than nothing.
+“Knowing you put in that effort may give you the confidence to stay on track and make healthier choices at the party,” she said.

 Once you arrive, survey all your options before trying anything.
 Grab a glass of sparkling water and walk around while keeping a mental tally of what looks best to you.
-Go easy on what Bosscher calls “filler carbs”; crackers and dinner rolls may be tempting, but try to leave room instead for your favorite foods.
+Go easy on what Bosscher calls “filler carbs;" crackers and dinner rolls might be tempting, but try to leave room instead for your favorite foods.

-Peer pressure – especially from family – can also be hard to overcome.
-“When enjoying a meal at someone’s house, it can be hard to say no to second helpings or dessert,” Bosscher says.
+Peer pressure, especially from family, can be hard to overcome.
+“When enjoying a meal at someone’s house, it can be hard to say no to second helpings or dessert,” Bosscher said.
 “Be kind, but firm, explaining you have set goals that are important to you.”
 To make sure the host doesn’t feel bad, ask for the recipe for something you enjoyed and always thank them for the great meal.

 Preparation and strategy are important, but Bosscher wants to remind everyone to be realistic.
-“It’s not necessary to be perfect,” she says.
+“It’s not necessary to be perfect,” she said.